Work Shift Procedures

 Ensure items are well stocked and neat, assist shoppers, perform other tasks as requested by shift leader or general manager.
 Sort, break down, and neatly bundle cardboard boxes, tear brown paper into strips for compost, collect and consolidate all rubbish and recyclables, occasional deep-cleaning of store fixtures.

-Receive supplies (produce, dairy, grocery, freezer, etc.) from vendors, rotate by expiration date, restock shelves, cull produce.
+Receive supply deliveries (produce, dairy, grocery, freezer, etc.) from vendors, rotate by expiration date, restock shelves, cull produce.

 Training required* (Co-op provides a one-time training session).
 Directs floor workers, check in desk workers and cashiers on basic store operations, helps problem solve and communicates store issues with other shift leaders.